Last Update: January 9, 2015

 In addition to Rep. Cardenas’s bill, plans are now underway to work toward a ballot initiative that would establish a sensible, tax-and-regulate system for retail sales of marijuana for adults in Arizona.
 MPP has formed a ballot committee in Arizona that would take this issue directly to voters.
 Make sure you are subscribed to our email alerts to keep up-to-date on how you can get involved.

 Learn about Arizona's marijuana laws and past efforts to improve them

 Arizona has some of the harshest marijuana laws in the country.
-Unlike most states in the U.S., the criminal penalty for possession of just one ounce of marijuana can be a felony that carries a potential penalty of 18 months in jail and a $150,000 fine.
-A 2013 report by the American Civil Liberties Union found that over 55% of drug arrests in Arizona are for marijuana possession, and that blacks are 2.4 times more likely to be arrested for marijuana possession than whites.
+Unlike most states, the criminal penalty for possession of just one ounce of marijuana can be a felony that carries a potential penalty of 18 months in jail and a $150,000 fine.
+A 2013 report by the American Civil Liberties Union found that over 55% of drug arrests or citations in Arizona are for marijuana possession, and that blacks are 2.4 times more likely to be arrested or cited for marijuana possession than whites.
 Please ask your legislators to support imposing a civil fine, not criminal penalties and possible imprisonment, for possession of marijuana.